For Bishop Fox client re-certifications, please go here.

 Partners and senior consultants drive service delivery, and we are committed to every project’s success.
 You won’t be handed off to a junior team.

-We have negotiated discounted pricing with Google for this program, and the cost is between $10,000 and $50,000 depending on the size of the application, size of the environment, and how Google user data is utilized .
+We have negotiated discounted pricing with Google for this program, and the cost varies depending on the size of the application, size of the environment, and how Google user data is utilized .

 Partners will need to provide full project enablement items (e.g. credentials, test accounts, documentation, etc.) before receiving a start date.
 This is to ensure that there are no delays to the project schedule.